The LeMond Revmaster Sport is a spin bike designed to be used in the home or for light commercial use.

 LeMond RevMaster Sport Price

-The bike is priced at over $1000 .
+The bike is a higher priced bike .
 For this you get a bike that has been made to high specification for light commercial use but there is little in the way of accessories.

 For beginners the bike may be more than they are willing to pay especially if they are unsure how often they’ll use it.
 If you are beginner check out our best bikes for beginners that are more affordably priced for that reason.

 It is a stylish bike so can be placed anywhere in your home and won’t be seen as an eyesore.

 It is very well constructed to provide a stable ride at any intensity.
 Its’ durability will give many years of use no matter how hard you push it.
 The pedaling motion is fluid and natural like riding a bike – there are no deadspots or the feeling that you are in the wrong gear.

 The only issue I have with the bike is that it doesn’t have a console included which at this price I’d like to see, but not everyone want one of them, and many spin bikes don’t include them as standard.

 It can be used for all levels or spinners and people wanting to do indoor cycle training from beginners to the most experienced.